cainsalcido/mail-bot/README.md

 1. Clone this repository to your local machine.
 2. Install the dependencies by running `npm install`.
-3. Replace the placeholders in `mail-bot.js` with your actual SMTP credentials and email addresses.
+3. Create a `config.json` file with your SMTP credentials and email addresses.
 4. Use the `sendEmail` function to send emails from your application.

 ## Usage